Faculty Experts

 Jon Holztrager

-He is an accomplished supply chain professional with expertise in total delivered cost reduction, operating asset strategy, supply chain transformation, and best-in-class supply chain results.
-Jon held senior roles with multi-site, executive responsibility for various regional, North American, and global supply chain operating groups.
-He has experience in pulp & paper, consumer disposables, consumer electronics, and electric utility sectors.
-The majority of his 35 year career was spent with Kimberly-Clark Corporation, Sony, and the Tennessee Valley Authority – the Nation’s largest public power provider.
+An accomplished supply chain professional with expertise in total delivered cost reduction, operating asset strategy, supply chain transformation, and best-in-class supply-chain results, Holztrager held senior roles with multi-site executive responsibility for various regional, North American, and global supply chain operating groups.
+He has experience in pulp and paper, consumer disposables, consumer electronics, and electric utility sectors.
+Most of his 35-year industry career was spent with Kimberly-Clark Corporation, Sony, and the Tennessee Valley Authority.

-Jon now teaches supply chain operations with an emphasis on practical aspects of leading manufacturing, purchasing, distribution, and transportation teams.
-He also works closely with UT Supply Chain Forum members and other companies who are engaged in recruiting, organization development, and operations improvement.
-Additionally, he serves as a Customer Emeritus Board member for Dallas-based ISNetworld.
+In addition to steering graduate education and supply chain partnerships, Holztrager teaches operations, emphasizing practical aspects of leading manufacturing, purchasing, distribution, and transportation teams.
+He also works closely with Supply Chain Forum partners and other companies engaged in recruiting, organizational development, and operations improvement with the university.
+Additionally, he serves as a customer emeritus board member for Dallas-based ISNetworld.

 Sara Hsu